 xAI integrates with: Slack, Microsoft Teams, Zapier, Salesforce, Google Cloud Platform, AWS Lambda, Trello, Jira, HubSpot, Shopify.

-Based on user reviews and social mentions, the most common pain points are: spending too much, token cost, cost tracking, raised.
+Based on user reviews and social mentions, the most common pain points are: API costs, token usage, surprise bill, cost monitoring.

 AI2